-- ➤ To define Glossary entries, under the Project click on the Glossary icon ■.
-A list of Glossary entries appears in the Right Pane View. - > You can add or remove entries by clicking the buttons in the Tool bar. - Clicking allows you to add an entry. - > To remove an entry, highlight the Glossary item by clicking the button to the left of the entry (shaded grey square) and then click on the button.
+- > You can add or remove entries by clicking the buttons in the Tool bar. - Clicking allows you to add an entry. - To remove an entry, highlight the Glossary item by clicking the button to the left of the entry (shaded grey square) and then click on the button.